 Rentals & Demos

-For those who would like to demo something, Baldface has a full fleet of ski and snowboard rentals available to make your powder skiing adventure even better.
-Ski or Snowboard rentals are available for $40/day and offered on a first come, first-served basis at the lodge.
+For those who would like to demo boards, Baldface has a full fleet available to take your powder experience to the next level.
+Fat skis are $40/day and offered on a first come, first-served basis at the lodge.
 Our team will help you find a setup that suits you and the conditions.
-We do not rent ski or snowboard boots, nor do any shops in Nelson, so BYOBoots.
+We do not rent boots, nor do any shops in Nelson, so BYOBoots.

 WAX & TUNING ROOM

-Baldface has a fully stocked bench with everything needed for waxing, tuning or repair, if needed.
+Baldface has a fully stocked bench with everything needed for waxing, tuning or repair.

 BOOT & GLOVE DRYERS